PhantomBot/custom-modules/pokemonSystem/README.md

 ___
 ##**Candy**
-You unlock candy randomly when you try to catch Pokémon, this candy can be used to increase your Pokémon's EXP, Attack, Defense and Bond all at once.
+You unlock candy randomly when you try to catch Pokémon.
+Candy can be used to restore HP to 100, increase your Pokémon's EXP by 100, Attack by 1, Defense by 1 and Bond by 1% all at once.
-You can check how much you have through typing **!candy** or **!profile**.
-To use your candy on a Pokémon just type **!candy (Pokémon)**
+You can check how much you have by typing **!candy** or **!profile**.
+To use your candy on a Pokémon just type **!candy (Pokémon)** or if you want to use more than one on that same Pokémon type: **!candy (amount) (Pokémon)**

 ___
 ##**Rewards**